 Sony's TV includes a 4K processor so not only can you watch in 4K but you can get decent 4K upscaling for non-4K content.
 It also has Android TV, which you can use as a smart platform, and Google Assistant, so you can control the TV with your voice.
 Plus you can control the rest of your smart home, too.
 It supports HDR and has a Motion Rate of 240 Hz.
 You can also save on the larger models.

-Here's your chance to save $50 on this 70-inch 4K UHD Smart TV by Vizio.
+Here's your chance to save nearly $130 on this 70-inch 4K UHD Smart TV by Vizio.
 This TV features a V gaming engine with an IQ Active 4K HDR Processor and Dolby Vision HDR for enhanced picture quality.
-Using a Redcard at checkout will save you an extra $35 on the purchase.

 Sony X800H 55-inch HDR 4K UHD Smart LED Android TV | $100 off at B&H